ch570512/Qlockwork/Readme.txt

 Adaptive brightness control when using an LDR.
 3 transitions for timechange.
 Indoor temperature from RTC or temperature and humidity from DHT sensor.
-Outdoor temperature and humidity from OpenWeather.
-You need an APIKey from OpenWeather to use this feature.
+Outdoor temperature and humidity from MeteoWeather.
 Visualisation of moonphase.
 Show sunrise and sunset times with animation.
 Textfeed for events and infos, local and over the web.